 - Full name and contact information of the driver and passengers

 - The driver’s insurance company and policy number, if available

 - The driver’s license and license plate number

 You can write the details on a piece of paper, though taking photos and notes with your phone may be easier to track and reference in the future.

 Witnesses are a great resource to solidify the details of what happened.
 Secure the names and contact information of those who saw the accident happen.

 Document the Accident Thoroughly

-Additional steps you can take to protect yourself include taking photos to document the accident.
+Additional steps after a car accident include taking photos to document the accident.
 To document the situation thoroughly, you should take photos of both cars and their damage from varying angles.
 You may also wish to photograph your injuries, if possible.

 Notify Your Insurance

-In our essential guide on what to do after a car accident, we recommend contacting your insurance.
+In our essential car accident guide, we recommend contacting your insurance.
 If you have the time, notify your insurance while on the scene of the accident so you can provide details with the utmost accuracy.
 Your insurance company will provide you with further guidance on how to file a personal injury claim.